forumone/peacecorps-site/docs/user-guide/user-management.md

 ![Change Password text](images/change_password.png)

-The new password for the user must follow the standard [Password Requirements](https://github.com/18F/peacecorps-site/wiki/Getting-Started#password-requirements).
+The new password for the user must follow the standard [Password Requirements](https://github.com/Threespot/peacecorps-site/wiki/Getting-Started#password-requirements).
 If you need help generating a password, we recommend using https://lastpass.com/generatepassword.php to make one.

 **Important Note**: You should never send a user their password via email.
-Instead, we recommend using a service like https://fugacious.18f.us/ to generate a temporary "secret message" that can contain the password, and emailing them a link to the message.
+Instead, we recommend using a service like Fugacious to generate a temporary "secret message" that can contain the password, and emailing them a link to the message.

 ### Deleting a User
 To delete a user, click on their email address from the Users page to get to the "Change User" page.
 From there, scroll to the bottom of the page, where you'll see a "Delete" link.